 Current methods employed in physiological measurements.
 Maximum credit four units applicable on a master's degree.

 672. (265.)
-Molecular Biophysics (3) Prerequisites: Biology 560 and Mathematics 122.
+Molecular Biophysics (3)

+Prerequisites: Biology 560 and Mathematics 122.
 The description and analysis of biological processes and systems in terms of the properties of molecules and of basic principles.

 697. (291.)
-Investigation and Report (3) Analysis and research techniques in biology.
-4-89191 790.
-(290.)
+Investigation and Report (3)

+Analysis and research techniques in biology.

+790. (290.)
 Bibliography (1) Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
 797. (297.)
 Research (1-3) Cr/NC Research in one of the fields of biology.
 Maximum credit six units applicable on a master's degree.
 798. (298.)
 Special Study (1-3) Cr/NC Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
 Individual study.
-Maximum credit six units, 799A.
+Maximum credit six units.
+799A.
 (299.)
 Thesis or Project (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.
 799B.
 Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.
 897. Doctoral Research (3-6) Cr/NC Prerequisite: Admission to the doctoral program.

 Independent investigation in the general field of the dissertation.

-899. Doctoral Dissertation (3-6) Cr/NC Prerequisite: An officially constituted dissertation committee and advancement to candidacy.
+899. Doctoral Dissertation (3-6) Cr/NC

+Prerequisite: An officially constituted dissertation committee and advancement to candidacy.
 Preparation of the dissertation for the doctoral degree.

-GRADUATE COURSES IN BOTANY 600.
-(200.)
-Seminar (2-3) Prerequisite: Consent of instructor.
+GRADUATE COURSES IN BOTANY

+600. (200.)
+Seminar (2-3)

+Prerequisite: Consent of instructor.

 An intensive study in advanced botany, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.

 601. (201.)
-Seminar in Phycology (2) Prerequisite: Botany 501.
+Seminar in Phycology (2)

+Prerequisite: Botany 501.

 Recent developments in phycology.
 Maximum credit four units applicable on a master's degree.
 602. (202.)
-Seminar in Mycology (2) Prerequisite: Botany 502.
-Current problems in the taxonomy, morphology or physiology of the fungi.
+Seminar in Mycology (2) Current problems in the taxonomy, morphology or physiology of the fungi.
 Maximum credit four units applicable on a master's degree.
 603. (203.)
 Seminar in Vascular Plants (2) Prerequisite: Botany 503.

 Problems in the evolution of the vascular plants.
 Maximum credit four units applicable on a master's degree.

 614. (214.)
-Seminar in Systematic Botany (2) Prerequisite: Botany 514.
+Seminar in Systematic Botany (2)

+Prerequisite: Botany 514.

 Current problems in the systematics of vascular plants.
 Maximum credit four units applicable on a master's degree.

 626. (226.)
-Seminar in Plant Pathology (2) Prerequisite: Botany 526.
+Seminar in Plant Pathology (2)

+Prerequisite: Botany 526.

 Advanced topics in the biology of plant pathogens.
 Maximum credit four units applicable on a master's degree.
 630. (230.)
 Seminar in Plant Physiology (2) Prerequisite: Botany 530.
-Current investigations in one of the areas in plant physiology.
-Maximum credit four units applicable on a master's degree.
-797. (297.)
-Research (1-3) Cr/NC Research in one of the fields of botany.
-Maximum credit six units applicable on a master's degree.
-798. (298.)
-Special Study (1-3) Cr/NC Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
-799A.
-(299.)
-Thesis or Project (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
-Preparation of a project or thesis for a master's degree.
-799B.
-Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
-Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.
-GRADUATE COURSES IN MICROBIOLOGY 600.
-(200.)
-Seminar (2-3) Prerequisite: Consent of instructor.

-An intensive study in advanced microbiology; topic to be announced in the class schedule.
-Maximum credit six units applicable on a master's degree.
-610, (240.)
-Seminar in General Microbiology (2) Prerequisite: Microbiology 320.
-May be repeated with new content.
-Maximum credit four units applicable on a master's degree.
-620. (205.)
-Seminar in Microbial Physiology (2) Prerequisite: Microbiology 320.
-May be repeated with new content.
-Maximum credit four units applicable on a master's degree.
-630. (260.)
-Seminar in Immunology and Serology (2) Prerequisite: Microbiology 330.
-May be repeated with new content.
-Maximum credit four units applicable on a master's degree.
-640. (215.)
-Seminar in Bacterial and Viral Genetics (2) Prereauisite: Microbioloay 515.
-May be repeated with new content.
-Maximum credit four units applicable on a master's degree.
-650. (210.)
-Seminar in Pathogenic Bacteriology (2) Prerequisite: Microbiology 520.
-May be repeated with new content.
-Maximum credit four units applicable on a master's degree.
-660. (230.)
-Seminar in Medical Mycology (2) Prerequisite: Microbiology 525.
-May be repeated with new content.
-Maximum credit four units applicable on a master's degree.
-670. (250.)
-Seminar in Virology (2) Prerequisite: Microbiology 535.
-May be repeated with new content.
-Maximum credit four units applicable on a master's degree.
-680. (245.)
-Seminar in Aquatic Microbiology (2) Prerequisite: Microbiology 320 or 560 or Biology 531.
-May be repeated with new content.
-Maximum credit four units applicable on a master's degree.
-720. (272.)
-Advanced Pathogenic Bacteriology (3) Prerequisites: Microbiology 520 and consent of instructor.
-Biological and chemical nature of disease-producing bacteria.
-Application of experimental information to diagnostic laboratory procedures.
-725. (270.)
-Biology of Animal Pathogenic Fungi (3) Prerequisite: Microbiology 525.
-Distribution and pathogenesis of fungi-causing disease in man and other animals.
-790. (290.)
-Bibliography (1) Use of basic reference books, journals, pertinent bibliographies preparatory to the writing of a master's thesis.
-791. (291.)
-Research Techniques (3) Prerequisites: Major in a biological science and two upper division courses in the area of microbiology or consent of instructor.
-Analysis of research procedures in microbiology.